kleene-project/docs/operation/index.md

 ```

 However, from the perspective of the FreeBSD host, it is a fire-and-forget
-action when Kleene starts a jail.
-This means that the jail/container
+action when Kleene starts a jail: Jails/containers will not automatically start with
-will not survive a system reboot, if Kleened is not started at system boot,
+FreeBSD during system boot, unless Kleened is started as well (and they are
-even though FreeBSD does have the functionality to do so with jails.
+configured to start with Kleened), even though FreeBSD has the functionality
+to do so with jails.